workfi-tools/Grants-Program/applications/workfi_tools.md

 As the decentralized systems are expected to be trustless, the solutions have to be fraud-resistant besides serving their main purpose.

-> - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
->  - If so, how is your project different?
->  - If not, are there similar projects in related ecosystems?

 There are some similar known projects:

 - Your Justice, Web: https://www.yourjustice.life, https://yj.life